Pradnyasharmaa/Shopping-cart/README.md

 Frontend (React + TypeScript + Vite)

-Product grid with images, names, prices
+Product grid with images, names, and prices

 “Add to Cart” button on each product

-Cart sidebar (offcanvas) with item details, quantities, and total
+Cart sidebar (offcanvas) showing item details, quantities, and total

 “Checkout” button → sends cart to backend